DataHerder/ionic-bootstrap-js/README.md

 Replace: `<body ng-app="starter">` with `<body id="[your_app_name]">`

 ###Step 4
-Clone this into a directory of your choice with the js/ folder, preferrably js/vendors
+Clone ionic-bootstrap.js into a directory of your choice within the js/ folder, preferrably js/vendors

 ###Step 5
-Add <a href="http://requirejs.org/">RequireJS</a> to your js/ subfolder underneath the other `<script>` tags
+Add <a href="http://requirejs.org/">RequireJS</a> to your js/ subfolder

 ###Step 6
-Add to your library the ionic bootstrap
+In index.html, add requirejs and ionic-bootstrap scripts underneath the application scripts.

 Step 5 & 6 should look something like this:
 ```